copyrightly/learning-language-model/README.md

     - Datasets (CommonCrawl) mentioned in GPt-2 and 3 papers are never released.
 The following are open and representative datasets
     - [FineWeb, FineWeb-Edu](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1), it contains a lot of details on how dataset is processed
     - A validation dataset: [HellaSwag: Can a Machine Really Finish Your Sentence?](https://arxiv.org/abs/1905.07830)
+    - Another validation dataset: EleutherAI's lm-evaluation-harness
+    - We can permute the docs to improve the performance, since the order of input docs shouldn't matter
+- The trained model is only a pre-trained language model which just predicts the next token.
+To make it a conversational model like ChatGPT, you have to fine-tune it into the chat format through SFT (Supervised Fine-tuning): swapping the dataset to make it more conversational and have the "User-Assistant-User-Assistant-..." structure.